-There are 16 accessible internal registers in the TSB41LV04A.
-The configuration of the registers at addresses 0 through 7 (the base registers) is fixed, while the configuration of the registers at addresses 8h through Fh (the paged registers) is dependent upon which one of eight pages, numbered 0 through 7h, is currently selected.
-The selected page is set in base register 7h.
+There are 16 accessible internal registers in the TSB41AB1.
+The configuration of the registers at addresses 0h through 7h (the base registers) is fixed, while the configuration of the registers at addresses 8h through Fh (the paged registers) is dependent upon which one of eight pages, numbered 0 through 7, is currently selected.
+The selected page is set in base register 7.

-The configuration of the base registers is shown in Table 1 and corresponding field descriptions given in Table 2.
+The configuration of the base registers is shown in Table 1, and corresponding field descriptions are given in Table 2.
 The base register field definitions are unaffected by the selected page number.

-A reserved register or register field (marked as reserved or Rsvd in the register configuration tables below) is read as 0, but is subject to future usage.
+A reserved register or register field (marked as Reserved or Rsvd in register configuration tables) is read as 0, but is subject to future usage.
 All registers in pages 2 through 6 are reserved.